 - Completion of the Senior Comprehensives

 Important points about the major

-- To major in Neuroscience, it's necessary to get started with general science courses in the first year (see these sample course schedules of recent Neuroscience majors).
+- MAJORING: To major in Neuroscience, it's necessary to get started with general science courses in the first year (see these sample course schedules of recent Neuroscience majors).

-- Double majoring in Neuroscience and another discipline is possible, but difficulties and problems sometimes arise (see the Double majors page).
+- DOUBLE MAJORING: in Neuroscience and another discipline is possible, but difficulties and problems sometimes arise (see the Double majors page).

-- Any course in which a student has not received a letter grade better than "D" may not be counted towards the Neuroscience major.
+- GRADES: Any course in which a student has not received a letter grade better than "D" may not be counted towards the Neuroscience major.